altocodenl/tagaway/readme.md

       - Use special key with expiry to mark this directly.
       - When querying, return if key is set.
       - Refactor client to refresh query only when this flag is present, stop calling query from import/upload.
+      - Same for upload: if in new tab/device you go to uploads, said device will refresh the upload list.
    - Refactor docs & code with unified terminology for pic/vid: mfile?
 Also UI word?
    - Upload all pics/vids.
       - [check bug fixed] When uploading lots of files, upload tab crashes after a few hours.